Soy – concentrated plant power

 Each to his own

 My partner does not like the taste of soy in general.
 But I love eating soy products in all variants.
 So, I refine my salad with smoked tofu, drink my cappuccino with foamed soy-vanilla milk and my breakfast is porridge topped with soy yogurt.
 I like the taste of soy but I hear from many that they avoid tofu, which is however mostly a matter of preparation.
 Meat is only eaten seasoned or roasted, so, that’s what you should do with tofu, too.
-Otherwise the disappointment is inevitable.
+Otherwise, disappointment is inevitable.